vnieder/Astronomy-FITS-Pipeline/README.md

 # Astro_Fits_Pipeline
 #### An image pipeline for the calibration and processing of FITS images, equipped with differential photometric techniques.
-The pipeline supports plate solving for WCS headers using the Astrometry.net API.
+Dependencies include Numpy/Matplotlib, Astropy/Photutils, and Pandas (details in .env).

 - Primary Goal: Production of exoplanet transit light curves.
 - Development: Ongoing work on a graphical user interface (GUI) and existing features, decrease overhead computation.